 (46) And they will go into eternal punishment, but the just to eternal life.

-The reason Jesus predicted criteria for the last judgement is to emphasize his disciples on practicing love in action.
+The reason Jesus predicted criteria for the last judgement is to impress on his disciples the need for practising love in action.
 At the last supper, Jesus advised his disciples, “I give you a new commandment: love one another.
 As I have loved you, so you also should love one another.
-This is how all will know that you are my disciples, if you have love for one another” (Jn 13:34-35).
+This is how all will know that you are my disciples, if you have love for one another” (Jn 13:3435).
 Paul wrote: “If I have the gift of prophecy and comprehend all mysteries and all knowledge; if I have all faith so as to move mountains but do not have love, I am nothing” (1 Cor 13:2).
 This presentation teaches us what we must do to gain eternal salvation and avoid everlasting punishment.

 1. The last judgement description of Jesus is a hope and motivation for us to do humanitarian service.
 Let us assess our lives and transform them from selfishness to a life of philanthropy in the name of Jesus.